System structure (Frontastic Machine/Container)

-The following commands work on the top-level (executing them for all Projects + the libraries) or inside a Project directory (only for this Project):
+The following commands work on the top-level (executing them for all projects plus the libraries) or inside a project directory (only for this project):

-ant prepareensures that all dependencies are in place, database is updated, etc.
+ant prepareensures that all dependencies are in place, the database is updated, and so on

 ant testexecutes all available automated tests